-Running Sonata Software
+Running Sonata software

 You can either run software on the sonata FPGA board or in the sonata simulator.
+We recommend you focus on the FPGA as you get started and return to the simulator if you find it useful later.

 Running in the simulator